apace100/origins-docs/docs/types/data_types/status_effect_instance.md

 An [Object](object.md) used to define a status effect with duration, amplifier, etc.

+!!! note

+    To make the Status Effect Instance infinite, you can set the value of `duration` to `-1`.

 ### Fields

 Field  | Type | Default | Description